Gustavo Lorenzetti

-Gustavo Rubén Lorenzetti Espinosa (born May 10, 1985, in Rosario, Santa Fe Province, Argentina) is an Argentine-Chilean professional footballer, who plays as an attacking midfielder for Chilean Primera División club Deportes Iquique.
+Gustavo Rubén Lorenzetti Espinosa (born May 10, 1985, in Rosario, Santa Fe Province, Argentina) is an Argentine naturalized Chilean former professional footballer who played as an attacking midfielder.

 Career

 Lorenzetti joined Rosario Central youth squad in 1994.
 He made his professional debut for Rosario Central of the Primera Division Argentina on September 28, 2003.
 The coach at the time was Miguel Russo.
 Lorenzetti made his first start on February 22, 2004, against Boca Juniors.
 He also participated in Copa Libertadores 2004.

 In 2006, he was loaned to Chilean club Coquimbo Unido.
 The team made it to the playoffs and Lorenzetti scored 4 goals and made twelve assists that season.